snail123815/oleveler/readme.md

 ## TODO:

+- Close temp files opened due to required compatibility to windows
 - \*DESeq2 will die when too many comparisons will run in the same R kernel.
 This often happens because each comparison consume to much memory and thus leads to memory surge.
 The problem happens within DESeq2 code that I am not able to solve.
 Possible solutions include force release memory of saved results; force restart R kernel within R code (python cannot do this) after certain comparisons.
 - Pack related functions
 - Add references list